-The CCAP Core MUST include the DEPI UTID AVP in the SCCRQ message to identify the tunnel when creating a tunnel to an RPD.
+The CCAP Core MUST include the DEPI UTID AVP to the SCCRQ to identify the tunnel when creating a tunnel to an RPD.

-If the RPD receives an SCCRQ message with a UTID that is currently in use, the RPD MUST clear the new control connection by sending StopCCN message with DEPI Result and Error Code AVP indicating Result Code=3 and Error=5.
+If the RPD receives SCCRQ with UTID that is currently in use, the RPD MUST clear the new control connection by sending StopCCN message with DEPI Result and Error Code AVP indicating Result Code=3 and Error=5.

-If the RPD receives an SCCRQ message with a UTID that is currently in use on the RPD, the RPD MUST log event 66070247.
+If the RPD receives SCCRQ with UTID that is in current use on the RPD, the RPD MUST log a "duplicate UTID" event.

-The CCAP Core MUST add the DEPI Tunnel HA State AVP to the SCCRQ message to indicate whether the tunnel is InService or Standby.
+The CCAP Core MAY add the DEPI Tunnel HA State AVP to the SCCRQ to indicate whether the tunnel is InService or Standby when creating a tunnel to an RPD.

-If the DEPI Tunnel HA State AVP is not present in the SCCRQ message, the RPD MUST assign the tunnel HA state to InService.
+If the DEPI Tunnel HA State AVP is not present, the RPD MUST assign the tunnel HA state to InService by default.

-B.2.3.3 Pseudowire Setup
+B.2.3.3 PW Setup

-The existing mechanism (see Section 7.4.2) is used to establish pseudowires on both InService and Standby tunnels.
+The existing mechanism (see Section 7.4.2) is used to establish PWs on both InService and Standby tunnels.

-The CCAP Core MUST NOT send pseudowire content on a Standby pseudowire.
+The CCAP Core MUST NOT send pseudowire content on a Standby PW.

-The CCAP Core MUST silently discard pseudowire content received from a Standby pseudowire.
+The CCAP Core MUST silently discard pseudowire content received from a Standby PW.

-The RPD MUST NOT send pseudowire content on a Standby pseudowire.
+The RPD MUST NOT send pseudowire content on a Standby PW.

-The RPD MUST silently discard pseudowire content received from a Standby pseudowire.
+The RPD MUST silently discard pseudowire content received from a Standby PW.

-A CCAP Core MAY elect to not set up pseudowires on a Standby (or InService) tunnel.
+A CCAP Core MAY elect to not set up PWs on a Standby (or InService) tunnel.

-B.2.4 Tunnel Replacement
+B.2.4 Tunnel Reconnection and Handover